- minimizes or eliminates estate taxes

 - directs assets to a surviving spouse and/or children, grandchildren and other beneficiaries.

 You can designate yourself as the initial Trustee of the Living Trust, thereby keeping control over all your assets during your lifetime.
-If you become disabled, there will be no need for Probate Court Guardianship proceedings, because your Successor Trustee can manage your assets.
+If you become disabled, there will be no need for Probate Court Conservatorship proceedings, because your Successor Trustee can manage your assets.
 Upon your death, property that you placed in your Living Trust will not be subject to Probate estate settlement proceedings.

 The process of transferring property into a Trust is called Funding the Trust: